RuoAndo/Asura/README.md

 </pre>

 If precentage is low, the pair(srcIP,srcPort->dstIP,dstPort) could be anomaly.

-Packet dump was drastically reduced from 83GB to 7MB with about 110,000 extracted flow vectors which are useful for the further careful inspection by Wireshark.

 6.Procedure 1: extracting flow vector {<srcIP, dstIP>, X, Y}
 <pre>